 The decision to dismiss the employee must be within the range of reasonable responses of a reasonable employer, having regard to the prognosis for the employee's return to work and the impact of the absence on the business.
 It will typically be unfair to dismiss an employee for long-term ill-health before any entitlement to contractual sick pay has expired.

 Where an employee is receiving, or has the prospect of receiving, benefits under a Permanent Health Insurance (PHI) Scheme, seek legal advice.
-Generally, dismissing in these circumstances will be unfair and amount to wrongful dismissal.
+Dismissing in these circumstances may be unfair and amount to wrongful dismissal.
 The damages for wrongful dismissal may be very significant in these cases.

 The employer should consider all reasonable adjustments to the job or work environment which could make it easier for the employee to return to work.
 There may also be a requirement to offer any available suitable alternative employment to an employee who is 'disabled' under the Equality Act.